haiyuan-yu-lab/NetFlow3D/README.md

 	This is a tab-separated file containing the potentionally functional mutations identified by Net3D.
 The first line is a header.
 The columns include:
 	1. All columns in the input MAF file
 	2. UniProt
-	3. Signature_ID (Indicating the selection signature where the mutation is involved.
+	3. Signature_ID (This column indicates the selection signature where a mutation is involved.
 If a mutation is involved in multiple signatures, the signature IDs will be separated by comma)

 - `{job_name}`_subnetworks.txt